Our Vision & Mission

 Soroptimist International Great Britain and Ireland (SIGBI) together with Soroptimists from across the world joined together to celebrate 100 years of Soroptimist International (SI) and celebrate a ‘Bright Past’ and a ‘Brilliant Future’.
 To find out more Click Here.

-We have 15 active Clubs in the Republic of Ireland and our current President is Miriam Murphy Wood.
+We have 15 active Clubs in the Republic of Ireland and our current National President

-I joined SI Ireland in the early 1990s and being a member is a great way to meet like-minded friends and get involved in local, national and international projects which help support women and girls.
+Eadaoin joined SI Wexford over 10 years ago as a way to meet like-minded friends and get involved in local, national and international projects which help support women and girls.

-My theme for my presidency is ‘Stand tall, Stand out’- As a relatively small organisation in Ireland, my thoughts were that we needed to have our voice heard and show the people of Ireland that the Soroptimists are relevant and can have an impact in improving the lives of women.
+As a relatively small organisation in Ireland, my thoughts are that we need to have our voices heard and show the people of Ireland that Soroptimists are relevant and can have an impact in improving the lives of women.

 Click to see a graphic of our Past Presidents.